 How much are the repayments?

 Your monthly repayments will be based on your income, not what you borrowed.
 You will only start making repayments when your income is more than £21,000 per year.

 Depending on the course you are undertaking, there may be additional fees and charges on top of the course fee, such as: equipment, books, uniform, enrichment, registration fees and exam fees.
 These will be confirmed prior to the start of your course.

 If you are required to pay for your course you will need to pay the fees at enrolment or before the start of the course.

 We accept payments by cheque or credit/debit card.
-We do not accept Switch/Maestro, American Express and Solo cards.
+We do not accept Maestro and American Express cards.

 For course fees totalling over £375 we can arrange for you to pay by direct debit instalments.
 You can make up to four instalment payments on consecutive months on either the 1st or 20th of the month to cover the full amount, with the first payment due before the start of your course.

 Any student who has outstanding fees and has not made arrangements to pay will be withdrawn from all academic services, including library facilities and email account.
 Students will be unable to continue with their studies until payment has been arranged.